Maria Bartiromo: Ratings success

 Five years after joining the fledgling network, both her shows and the channel itself was surpassing CNBC in audience size some of the time.
 In September 2019, she signed a new multi-year deal with FBN.
 That year, TheStreet.com reported that Bartiromo had an annual salary of $10 million, seventh highest among American television news anchors of any kind.

 During the latter part of January 2021, at the outset of the Biden administration, Fox News gave Bartiromo a trial run to head one of Fox News' primetime slots, the new weekday 7 p.m.
 Fox News Primetime political opinions show.
 Her guest hosting stint began the week of January 25, 2021.
 She did not get the time slot.

+Dismissal from Fox News

+On September 3, 2026, Fox News Media announced it had parted ways with Bartiromo, effective immediately, after more than twelve years at the network.
+The company did not give a reason for the departure.
+Its statement read, "Effective today, Maria Bartiromo is no longer with Fox News Media", and thanked her "for her work over the last 12½ years".
+According to sources interviewed by The New York Times, her "departure was Fox's decision".
+The Times also noted she was the focal point of two major defamation lawsuits against Fox, one of which was still ongoing at the time of her departure.
+Her Fox Business program, Mornings with Maria, was renamed Mornings with Fox Business and given a rotating cast of hosts; the network said a replacement host for Sunday Morning Futures would be named later.
+Her last day on the air was August 9.

+Oliver Darcy later wrote that Bartiromo and her producer Patrick Ignozzi were both dismissed from the network.
+The dismissal reportedly came after the network learned Bartiromo shared confidential editorial guidance from Fox Business executives, which instructed her to not give credibility to Trump's false claims that the 2020 presidential election was stolen, with members of the Trump administration.